old-square-eyes/homeassistant-weatherxm/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://hacs.xyz/)

 This is an UNOFFICIAL custom integration for integrating WeatherXM weather stations into Home Assistant.
+It is not supplied, maintained, or approved by WeatherXM.

+It is based on the official, public API https://api.weatherxm.com/api/v1/docs

 No warranty is provided.
+This integration is in Alpha.
 Use at your own risk.

 ## Features
 - Retrieves weather data from WeatherXM stations.